 Billhook bellowed, still running, and Crosspointe dove to the side in a roll.
 By the time Billhook had turned, her movements were broader and less controlled, and before she could even scream another angry challenge she collapsed forward, the tranquilizers taking her out even faster than a normal human — the ‘advantage’ of a cybernetic vascular system, Crosspointe supposed.

-Crosspointe didn’t take time to gloat, finishing her roll before handspringing behind a row of chairs on the side of the atrium, then diving behind one of the foyer’s reception stations for good measure.
-Her acrobatics were punctuated by gunshots whizzing past her, one of which hit her in the small of the back, though it was a straight up bullet without a payload and the body armor absorbed it with only moderate pain.
-Crosspointe’d hate to explain the bruise to a significant other, but she’d have to have one for that to be an issue.
+Crosspointe didn’t take time to gloat, finishing their roll before handspringing behind a row of chairs on the side of the atrium, then diving behind one of the foyer’s reception stations for good measure.
+Their acrobatics were punctuated by gunshots whizzing past them, one of which hit them in the small of the back, though it was a straight up bullet without a payload and the body armor absorbed it with only moderate pain.
+Crosspointe’d hate to explain the bruise to a significant other, but they’d have to have one for that to be an issue.

 “I have plenty for you if you’re feeling left out!”
 Crosspointe shouted back.
 The crook wasn’t wrong — that had been an expensive entrance — but Crosspointe had prepped for a siege.
-She was glad Bandolier was talking, though — it gave her a chance to slide quick-load packs and boosts into her feeds.
+They were glad Bandolier was talking, though — it gave them a chance to slide quick-load packs and boosts into her feeds.

 “Yeah, yeah!”
 Bandolier shouted back, sliding behind a matching reception station on the far side. ”But Barricade’s flanking you, Damselfly’s on high guard, and I’m pretty sure the twins have knives or whips or slingshots or something!
 Did you seriously try to solo this mission?!”